TamaraJoniec/tech-and-beyond/public/content/blog/css-typography-best-practices.md

 ## Conclusion

-Typography isn’t just about picking a nice font and calling it a day.
+Typography isn't just about picking a nice font and calling it a day.
 Get the sizing, spacing, and contrast right, and your users will thank you (or at least not complain).
 Test it across different screens, and remember: Comic Sans is never an option.

 Now, off you go—make the internet a more readable place!